I’m not sure if copycat theft of content is on the rise…

 Or if we’re all just more aware of it.

-But I can’t tell you how many questions I get about protecting our content everyday.
+But I can’t tell you how many questions I get about when you need to use a copyright symbol on your content everyday.

 Heck, even my own content, products, names, content etc has been stolen, copied and mimicked by other people in my space.